Imoeka1/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-function that lolcates a character in a syring
+function that gets a length of a prefix